fcp018/datasciencecoursera/README.md

 Appropriately labels the data set with descriptive variable names.

-Using plyr package function From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+Using plyr package function and the data set in step 5, creates a second, independent tidy data set with the average of each variable for each activity and each subject.